-- 4.2.5.1 The County acknowledges the importance of cold water bodies in sustaining salmonoid fish species, such as lake trout, and the sensitivity to physical, thermal Hastings County Official Plan December 2017 Prepared by the Hastings County Planning Department 81 and chemical changes to such waterbodies.
+4.2.5.1 The County acknowledges the importance of cold water bodies in sustaining salmonoid fish species, such as lake trout, and the sensitivity to physical, thermal Hastings County Official Plan - December 2017 Prepared by the Hastings County Planning Department 81 and chemical changes to such waterbodies.
 Cold water bodies are less common than other water habitats and are relatively reliant on groundwater discharge/recharge, undisturbed shoreline areas and other naturally occurring dynamics that maintain water quality, base flows and temperatures.
 Lake trout have two basic water quality requirements, low water temperatures and high levels of dissolved oxygen.
-Phosphorus loading that tends to promote growth of plants and algae is the key pollutant that can most jeopardize the two key noted water quality requirements. - 4.2.5.2 The County and Member Municipalities shall permit development to take place adjacent to lakes managed for lake trout and their associated streams only in a manner that has no adverse effects on habitat essential to the maintenance of a healthy lake trout fishery.
+Phosphorus loading that tends to promote growth of plants and algae is the key pollutant that can most jeopardize the two key noted water quality requirements.

+4.2.5.2 The County and Member Municipalities shall permit development to take place adjacent to lakes managed for lake trout and their associated streams only in a manner that has no adverse effects on habitat essential to the maintenance of a healthy lake trout fishery.

-Interpretation: The proposed development will increase the footprint within the 30 m setback of Baptiste Lake.
+Interpretation: The proposed development will increase the footprint within the 30 m setback of Baptiste Lake however the proposed septic is greater than 30 m from Baptiste Lake.
 The recommended re-vegetation will improve nearshore fish habitat compared to existing conditions prior to redevelopment.
-The subject property is located on a lake that is managed for Lake Trout but within a basin that is not classified as at capacity for development.